-Aerosol transmissible diseases are highly infectious pathogens that can cause great harm as they spread throughout a workforce.
+Aerosol-transmissible diseases are highly infectious pathogens that can cause great harm as they spread throughout the workforce.
 To protect against this threat, OSHA requires businesses to follow strict procedures.
 Understanding these requirements is essential to the health and well-being of all employees.
-What is the California OSHA standard for aerosol transmissible disease?
+What is the California OSHA standard for aerosol-transmissible disease?
 Here’s what you need to know.

 What Is An Aerosol Transmissible Disease?